Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

-This paper contributes to a fast-growing literature on using electronic data and techniques to measure inflation and other aggregate quantities.
-The MIT Billion Prices Project (BPP) constructs Jevons indices using web-scraped retail price data sets and directly-provided retailer data.
-The advantages of such data sets include real-time availability at daily frequencies, low collection costs, large product counts, and uncensored price spells.
-Consequently, BPP constructed using modern real-time data can serve as useful benchmarks for official government statistics.
-For instance, \cite{cavallo2011distribution} and \cite{cavallo2016billion} study several countries and establish that inflation measures constructed using such online data can be quite different at times from official government statistics on the CPI (the most extreme example being the case of Argentina).
-A recognized limitation of this approach is that it does not incorporate quantity information. \cite{goolsbee2018internet} constructed matched Tornqvist indices, called Digital Price Index (DPI), using Adobe Analytics data from e-commerce clients of Adobe (which, most notably, include quantities, in addition to prices).
-This approach overcomes the quantity limitation of the BPP index and can account for substitution resulting from consumers minimizing costs.
-They find that for the US online DPI inflation is substantially lower (for the period 2014-2017) than the official CPI inflation for the categories they study.
+This paper contributes to a rapidly growing literature on the use of electronic data to measure inflation and other aggregate quantities. {This is motivated by the significant growth of e-commerce, along with evidence that online prices may fluctuate differently than their offline counterparts.} The MIT Billion Prices Project (BPP) constructs Jevons indices using web-scraped retail price data and directly-provided retailer data.
+The advantages of such data include real-time availability at daily frequencies, low collection costs, large product counts, and uncensored price spells.
+Consequently, BPP indices constructed using modern real-time data can serve as useful benchmarks for official government statistics.
+For instance, \cite{cavallo2011distribution, cavallo2016billion} study several countries and establish that inflation measures constructed using such online data can differ substantially from official government statistics on consumer prices (the most extreme example being the case of Argentina, see \citealp{cavallo2013online}).

+A recognized limitation of this approach is that it does not incorporate quantity information.
+To this end, \cite{goolsbee2018internet} constructed matched T\"ornqvist indices, including the Digital Price Index (DPI), using Adobe Analytics data from e-commerce clients of Adobe, which notably include quantities as well as prices.
+This approach overcomes the quantity limitation of the BPP index and thus can account for substitution resulting from consumers' cost minimization.
+They find that the DPI for U.S. online transactions measures inflation to be substantially lower than the official CPI's measurement for the categories they study in the period 2014-2019.
 This is analogous to our findings for apparel, albeit the discrepancy between our preferred index and the CPI is much smaller.
-The difference with our approach possibly occurs due to a potential chain drift in DPI created by month-to-month chaining.
+The difference with our approach could possibly occur due to chain drift in the DPI due to monthly chaining.

+There is also a body of research on using scanner data to survey demand and to construct measurements of inflation; of particular note are \citet{handbury}, \citet{ivancic2011scanner}, \citet{leicester2014potential}, \citet{diewertfox2022substitution}, and \citet{office_of_national_statistics_using_2020}.
+We contribute to this development by providing AI-based hedonic prices that economists can employ alongside the approaches in these studies. {This provides a valuable complement, as scanner data are generally tilted towards food and beverages sold in grocery stores \citep{kaplan2017inflation}.}